scottmangiapane/calculator-v2/README.md

 ## Calculator v2

-Calculator v2 is an advanced calculator app with functions such as trigonometry, logs, factorials, and more while still maintaining a simple and easy to use interface. **WARNING: This repository is no longer actively maintained.**
+Calculator v2 is an advanced calculator app with functions such as trigonometry, logs, factorials, and more while still maintaining a simple and easy to use interface.

+⚠️ WARNING ⚠️

+I made this app a long time ago as a college freshman.
+Although I'm proud of how it turned out and it _mostly_ works, it [has bugs](https://github.com/scottmangiapane/calculator-v2/issues/2) and could give wrong answers...
+I don't recommend using it for anything serious.
+Turns out writing a parser using only string manipulaton then including no test cases is bad.

 ## Download